30mb1/BTC-change-bot/README.md

 ### To do:

+- create function for choosing language and create appropriate interface element
 - develop trade process - at the moment nothing happens when pressing button 'start bargain'
 - complete 'create new bargain' process
 - develop mechanism of getting prices from exchanges - values are hardcoded now
 - connect nodes to bot - there is no real work with currencies at the moment.
 Need to create wallets for clients and develop exchange mechanism